Myanmar forces kill dozens in deadliest day since coup

 The warning was widely taken as a threat because a great number of the fatalities among protesters have come from being shot in the head, suggesting they have been targeted for death.
 The announcement suggested that some young people were taking part in protesting as if it was a game, and urged their parents and friends to talk them out of participating.

 In recent days the junta has portrayed the demonstrators as the ones perpetrating violence for their sporadic use of Molotov cocktails.
-In contrast, security forces have used live ammunition for weeks against overwhelmingly unarmed and peaceful crowds.
+On Saturday, some protesters in Yangon were seen carrying bows and arrows.
+In contrast, security forces have used live ammunition for weeks against what have still been overwhelmingly unarmed and peaceful crowds.

 The military government does not issue regular casualty counts, and when it has released figures, the totals have been a fraction of what independent parties such as the U.N. have reported.
 It has said its use of force has been justified to stop what it has called rioting.